 Michael Jordan Was “The Angel” When It Came To Winning Championships, Says Steve Kerr

-Four-time NBA Champion Horace Grant played 17 seasons in the NBA and played with numerous Hall of Famers such as Michael Jordan, Scottie Pippen, Dennis Rodman, Shaquille O’Neal, and future Hall of Famer Kobe Bryant.
+Four-time NBA Champion Horace Grant played 17 seasons in the NBA.
+He played alongside numerous Hall of Famers, including Michael Jordan, Scottie Pippen, Dennis Rodman, Shaquille O’Neal, and future Hall of Famer Kobe Bryant.

 “In terms of the way he practiced, we thought that we were the Detroit Pistons or the New York Knicks,” Grant told Robinson by phone.